BraveSword123/BraveSword123.github.io/README.md

 ## 💾 Annabelle_Moore.exe

 **Annabelle_Moore.exe** is my official personal website — a nostalgic, interactive experience styled like a 2000s-era Windows desktop.
-It serves as a portfolio for some of my completed web development projects and includes my resume for anyone interested in learning more about my background or hiring me.
+It serves as a portfolio for all of my completed web development projects and includes my resume for anyone interested in learning more about my background or hiring me.

 ---